 Packages

-Packages in Home Assistant provide a way to bundle different integration’s configuration together.
-With packages we have a way to include different integrations, or different configuration parts using any of the !include
+Packages in Home Assistant provide a way to bundle configurations from multiple integrations.
+You can use packages to include multiple integrations, or parts of integrations, using any of the !include directives introduced in splitting the configuration.

-in the configuration and take the format of a package name (no spaces, all lower case) followed by a dictionary with the package configuration.
-For example, package pack_1
+Packages are configured under the core homeassistant/packages in the configuration and take the format of a package name (no spaces, all lowercase) followed by a dictionary with the package configuration.
+For example, package pack_1 would be created as:

 homeassistant: